 6. Ensure that your neck is aligned straight with the rest of your body and press the base of

 7. Stay in this position for about 10-30 seconds and then exhale and lie down lightly on the

-Like any other yoga pose, this yoga pose also has certain precautions that should be kept in mind before practicing it.
-Four Limbed Staff Pose – precautions include not practicing this pose if you are pregnant or if you suffer from Carpel Tunnel syndrome.
-This pose should be learnt under the guidance of a practiced yoga instructor and also after seeking your doctor’s approval to do so.
+Like any other yoga pose, this yoga pose also has certain precautions that should be kept in mind before practising it.
+Four-Limbed Staff Pose – precautions include not practising this pose if you are pregnant or if you suffer from Carpel Tunnel syndrome.
+This pose should be learnt under the guidance of a practised yoga instructor and also after seeking your doctor’s approval to do so.

 Beginner’s Tip :